-EN 101W English I with Workshop
+EN 101W English I with Workshop 6 credits

 This course is designed for students who do not meet EN101 English I requirements.
 An introduction to expository and argumentative writing, emphasizing reading, critical thinking, and analytical writing skills.
 Several short papers are assigned, with emphasis on the writing process.
 General education credit.
 Includes a three credit hour workshop designed to give students customized support to provide just-in-time academic support to help their learning and success of the course.
-PREREQUISITE: Appropriate placement score..
+Only three credit hours will count in some academic plans.
+PREREQUISITE: Appropriate placement score.
 (F, SP, SU, OF, OSP, OSU)

-EN 102 English II
+EN 102 English II 3 credits